psxdev/ps4link/README.md

   Serving directory /usr/local/ps4dev/git/ps4link/elfldr/local on port 5350
   ```

-  Now you have ready to run ps4link from your PlayStation 4
+  Now you are ready to run PS4Link from your PlayStation 4

  4) Compile ps4sh

-  ps4sh will let you speak with ps4link.
+  ps4sh will let you speak with PS4Link.
 It is based on pksh tools that we used in ps2dev days and credit goes to all people involved in its developments, greets to all of them.

   change dst_ip for your PlayStation 4 ip at /usr/local/ps4dev/git/ps4link/ps4sh/src/ps4sh.c